PeterCullenBurbery/national-geographic-kids/README.md

 ## 📄 License

 This project is shared under a Creative Commons Zero (CC0) license, except where restricted by original copyrights.

+## 📘 Citation

+If you use this archive in your work, please cite the following:

+> Peter Cullen Burbery.
+(2025).
+National Geographic Kids – Magazine Archive (v1.1.0) [Data set].
+Zenodo. https://doi.org/10.5281/zenodo.16587681